King Kong Lives: Production

 The film was announced in October 1985.
 It was part of a slate of films from De Laurentiis in association with Embassy that also included Blue Velvet.
 Pressfield said "The whole thing is a love story with the two apes, but there's also a lot of action and an uplifting ending, although there are some elements of tragedy, as there were in the original.
 We even give a nod to women's lib with Lady Kong falling for the male scientist.
 Of course, this is before she meets the King."
 Guillermin said later that making a sequel to King Kong was a bad idea.
 "Dino was striking out on all sorts of things at the time.
 It's really too bad [that he suffered a run of flops].
 He was involved with some interesting projects."

 Brian Kerwin said, "I knew that my name would be up there as the lead, but there was never any question that the star of the movie was the ape.
 Also, the 1976 movie had such low prestige and Jessica Lange was ridiculed, but then so was Christopher Reeve for Superman, and look at the subsequent success of those two.
 So, I don't worry about it.
 We tried to have fun when we were making the movie, without poking fun at it.
 It's an adult fairy tale and it has humor.
 If people think it's a silly piece of fluff and we're all jerks, then that's the way it goes.
 I hope it doesn't happen."

-Linda Hamilton said "I'm happy that I don't have to get picked up by the monkey and become the object of his desire.
+The film's leading star Linda Hamilton said, "I'm happy that I don't have to get picked up by the monkey and become the object of his desire.
 I save Kong.
 And it's nice to play someone who is not hysterical and dramatic and intense all the time."